Home / Clientside & SDKs

 Generate a Client Token

-Each action that utilizes a client token has a unique mutation to generate the token.
-These mutations use the ID of the object you're looking to tokenize as well as the requested permissions as inputs.
+Each action that utilizes a client token uses a unique mutation to generate the token.
+These mutations use the ID of the object you are tokenizing and requested permissions as inputs.

-This example mutation generates a Client Token to set a PIN on a payment card.
+The following example mutation generates a Client Token to set a PIN on a payment card:

 Set Your Authorization Header